LaMMaC-UnB/LaMMaC-UnB/README.md

-Profile of the Mathematical and Computational Modelling Laboratory of the Department of Mathematics at University of Brasília.
+Profile of the Laboratory of Computational and Mathematical Modelling of the Department of Mathematics at University of Brasília.

 Perfil do Laboratório de Matemática Aplicada e Computacional da Universidade de Brasília.